sorskoot/sorskoot-website/content/blog/2026/2026-06-29-MVVM-in-web-games.md

 ### A Useful Rule Of Thumb

-Ask yourself:

-"Would this code still exist if the user interface disappeared?"

-If the answer is yes:
+Ask yourself: "Would this code still exist if the user interface disappeared?".
+If the answer is yes, then it's probably domain logic.

 ```ts
 player.takeDamage(10);